12 questions to ask a landlord before renting

 8. Is there emergency maintenance?

-9. How much notice will you give before entering my rental space?
+9. How much notice will they give before entering my rental space?

 10. Is there any known construction planned for the building (or nearby)?